gigamesh/repstation/README.md

 - Rep increases from receiving positive attestations, scaled by the rep of the attester.
 - Rep decreases from receiving negative attestations, scaled by the rep of the attester.
 - Accounts can't make attestations about their own address.
+- TBD: A penalty mechanism or throttle that prevents making attestations about the same account too frequently (to limit sybil attacks & other abuse)

 ## Contracts